This set of Building Construction Multiple Choice Questions & Answers (MCQs) focuses on “Acoustics – Sound Insulation”.

 Explanation: Sound insulation is a measure which is used to reduce the level of sound when it passes through an insulating component of the building.
-Hard materials which are used for sound insulation are poor absorbers.
+Hard materials that are used for sound insulation are poor absorbers.
 However, sound absorbers are poor sound insulators.

-3. The sound insulation of plastered solid brick masonry walls varies as ______
+3. The sound insulation of plastered solid brick masonry walls varies as __________

 a) Weight per unit volume